NFLNBANHLMLBWNBAWorld CupTennis

 However, the result was inevitable.
 After months of teasing, Heights and Borne will fight one-on-one for the North American Championship.

-Heights has not clearly sold why he should beat Borne though as even in this match with Drake, he was outshined by his heel opponent's flashier style.
+Heights has not clearly sold why he should beat Borne.
+Even in this match with Drake, he was outshone by his heel opponent's flashier style.

-Long term, The Vanity Project, especially Drake, feel like the NXT priority.
-It is a shame that none of them have any clear direction into Great American Bash.
+Long-term, The Vanity Project, especially Drake, feels like the NXT priority.
+It is a shame that none of them have any clear direction for the Great American Bash.

 Result